-UniCredit Bank Czech Republic, a.s. (the "Bank" or the "Issuer") launched its activities in the Czech market on 5 November 2007 but was incorporated in 1996.
+The Issuer launched its activities in the Czech market on 5 November 2007 but was incorporated in 1996 (then with business name UniCredit Bank Czech Republic, a.s.).
 It was established through the merger of HVB Bank Czech Republic a.s. and Živnostenská banka, a.s.
 The assets of the dissolved company Živnostenská banka, a.s., having its registered office in Prague 1, Na Příkopě 858/20, Postcode 113 80, Company ID: 000 01 368, entered in the Commercial Register maintained by the Municipal Court in Prague, Section B, file 1350, were assumed by the successor company, HVB Bank Czech Republic a.s., as a result of the merger.
 The effective date of the merger was 1 October 2006.
 The merger contract is filed in the collection of documents at the appropriate court of registry.